pyne/pyne/docs/usersguide/source_sampling.rst

 position, y position, z position, energy, weight and cell number respectively.

 An example C++ program is supplied below.
-This program requires a mesh file named "source.h5m" with a tag named "source_density" of length 1.
+This program requires a mesh file named "source.h5m" with a tag named "source_density" of length 1 and a tag named "e_bounds" with data of [0.0, 1.0].

 .. code-block:: cpp